CompletelyUnbelievable/ChangeOutage/HomeMenu/README.md

 # Activity Menu Transparency

-<div>Satoru (135913674538745856) posted css to make the cards and various other elements of the Activity tab in the Home menu transparent.
+<div>Discord user Satoru (135913674538745856) posted css to make the cards and various other elements of the Activity tab in the Home menu transparent.
 This is a modification of the code he posted that does not require importance.</div>

 # Hide Library and Store